7th New York Militia Regiment: Later service

 In 1917 the regiment was called into federal service and redesignated the 107th Infantry Regiment. q.v.
 The 107th Infantry served in combat in France as part of the 27th Division during World War I.

-On 6th March 1919, the regiment arrived back in New York City onboard the USS Leviathan and demobilized on 2nd April 1919 at Camp Upton.
-On 30th December 1920 the regiment was assigned to the 27th Division and allotted to the state of New York.
-It was partially reorganized on 1st June 1921 by consolidation with the remaining 7th Infantry Regiment, New York National Guard and became the 107th Infantry Regiment.
+On 6 March 1919, the regiment arrived back in New York City on board the USS Leviathan and demobilized on 2 April 1919 at Camp Upton.
+On 30 December 1920 the regiment was assigned to the 27th Division and allotted to the state of New York.
+It was partially reorganized on 1 June 1921 by consolidation with the remaining 7th Infantry Regiment, New York National Guard and became the 107th Infantry Regiment.

 Frank Buckles, the last surviving American World War I veteran, may have served with the regiment from 1922 to 1923.